Amitsarkar02/Atliq-Hospitality-Dashboard/README.md

  ## Introduction
 Atlic Grands provies many Luxury and Business class hotels in 4 cities Mumbai,Bangalore,Hydrabad and Delhi.in this project I create a DashBoard on the Atlic Grands to provide some insights reguarding the hotels.
-I use business inteligence to make this dashboard using Excel.
+I use business inteligence to make this dashboard using Excel and sql.